Collaborative Restoration in the Dry Forest Zone

 For years, this region has been plagued with declining forest health, poor timber market conditions, and high levels of poverty and unemployment.

-The Dry Forest Investment Zone initiative brings a diverse group of local and regional partners together to develop and share solutions that create family wage jobs, restore ecosystems, and increase energy independence throughout the region.
+The Dry Forest Zone initiative brings a diverse group of local and regional partners together to develop and share solutions that create family wage jobs, restore ecosystems, and increase energy independence throughout the region.

 Learn more about the program by visiting the Dry Forest Zone Resources page.